 Every day over 50 children are taken into care in the UK.
-They are removed from chaotic, traumatic, abusive, neglectful or desperate situations.
-Some need a home in an emergency; some need a temporary home until they can return to their families; some need an occasional home to give their families a break; and some need a permanent home with a new ‘forever family’.
+They are removed from chaotic, traumatic, abusive or neglectful situations.
+Some need a home in an emergency; others need a temporary home until they can return to their families; and some need a permanent home with a new ‘forever family’.

 Visit the Home for Good website to:

 • Learn more about adoption and fostering and how the whole church can play a part

 • Find support for those who are already involved

 • Discover how your church can take part in Adoption Sunday